rbowsley/lamplighthelp/source/3-8-0_Rich_text_editor.markdown

-With rich text editors in {{Lamplight}} you can create formatted text - for example bold, bullet points, colours.
+With rich text editors in {{Lamplight}} you can create formatted text - for example bold, bullet points, and colours.

 To open the editor:
 - Click on the '+' on the top right of a text box.